tylerharter/cs301-projects/spring19/lab9/README.md

 Hints:
 * using indexing and slicing on s
-* notice that "ABCD" reversed is "BCD" reversed, concatenated with "A"
+* notice that "ABCD" reversed is "BCD" reversed (i.e., "DCB"), concatenated with "A"

 Try your function with a few strings.